SuffolkLITLab/EfileProxyServer/README.md

 A separate server that sits between ECF 4.0 EFMs and docassemble, and can create court filings.

+[Docassemble-EFSPIntegration](https://github.com/SuffolkLITLab/docassemble-EFSPIntegration/) is an implementation of a client in Python with a reference interface in Docassemble.

 ## Setup

 This server is setup using docker.
 To run, follow the following steps: